Guidance on Okhotsk Sea Ice Museum

 Facilities of Museum

-Cold Experiencing Room (-20 °C): You can touch drift ice.
+• Cold Experiencing Room (-20°C): You can touch real drift ice.

-Drift Ice development Model: Showing from frazil ice to thick ice
+• Drift Ice Development Model: Demonstrates the process from frazil ice to thick ice.

 Aspect

-Building: Steel reinforced concrete construction.
-One floor under the ground (cold room), some 3 stories above the ground
+Building: Steel-reinforced concrete construction.
+One floor below ground level (cold room), and three stories above ground level.

 History